Skidout/Jiffyedit/README.md

 ### Roadmap:
 // - Add support for Openshot // to be reevaluated, editor broke
  - Add progress for clipping
+ - Make a second repository gor other official plugins
  - Make GUI
  - Fix bugs